 A selection of courses to provide students with an in-depth exposure to social entrepreneurship in the public, private, and social sectors.
 Learn More →

 Undergraduates from any college within the University are eligible for this new interdisciplinary minor, including business students who may also pursue a CBA concentration/track in Social Entrepreneurship.
 Learn More →

-The Social Enterprise Lecture Series is a once a month recurring series at Northeastern University that serves to inform the general public of the different innovative enterprise solutions in the local community.
+The Social Enterprise Lecture Series is a recurring series at Northeastern University that serves to inform the general public of the different innovative social enterprise solutions.
 Learn More →

 Have you decided to declare the minor?
 Follow these steps on the D’Amore McKim School of Business website to declare the minor!
 Learn More →